LLM reference — common recipes

 ),

--- Value matching
+-- Value matching (simple CASE / equality dispatch)

-STATUS_LABEL := CASE WHEN VALUE(
+STATUS_LABEL := CASE_WHEN_VALUE(

 status_code,